10+ Examples of Gift Card Marketing Campaigns Done Like a Pro in 2025

 The benefits of gift card campaigns

 James Allen is a US-based diamond and bridal jewelry DTC company focused mostly on online sales.
 They have started off as a diamond manufacturer for other brands like Tiffany&Co.
+They have run a gift card giveaway campaign offering a $2500 gift card as a prize.

 Promotion conditions:

-Sephora – Re-engagement gift card campaign
+2. Re-engagement gift card campaign

 Sephora is a French multinational retailer of personal care and beauty products.